Winter Olympics: When is USA and Canada men’s ice hockey final?

 But 2026 will mark the first time since 2014 where NHL players have participated in Olympic ice hockey.
 Historically the NHL and International Olympic Committee have failed to reach an agreement on allowing NHL players to participate.
 In both 2018 and 2022 this was the case, affecting the USA, Canada and many other countries.

 With the inclusion of the NHL once more, Canada are the favourites for the gold medal in Milan.
-The USA are behind Canada as the second favourites but the USA are touted as the team to beat in the women’s ice hockey.
+However, it was the USA that defeated to Canada to win gold in the women’s ice hockey.

 Final